 It was not clear if they escaped or were released.

 Police, including paramilitary officers, cordoned off several blocks around the cafe as negotiators tried to defuse one of the biggest security scares in Australia for decades.
+Snipers and a SWAT team took up positions around the cafe and police helicopters flew overhead.

 New South Wales state deputy police commissioner Catherine Burn said negotiators “have had contact and continue to have contact” with the armed person holding the hostages, but they did not know the motivation for the siege.